Szhenger/mail/README.md

 The `inbox.js` file, located at `mail/static/mail/inbox.js`, handles the dynamic behavior of the application.
 When the DOM content is loaded, event listeners are attached to the buttons to control the switching of views.
 * `compose_email` function: This function is triggered when the "Compose" button is clicked.
 It hides the `emails-view`, shows the `compose-view`, and clears the email form to allow the user to start a new email from scratch.
-* `load_mailbox` function: This function is triggered when one of the mailbox buttons (Inbox, Sent, or Archive) is clicked.
+* `load_mailbox` function: This function is triggered when one of the mailbox buttons (`Inbox`, `Sent`, or `Archive`) is clicked.
 It shows the `emails-view`, hides the `compose-view`, and updates the content of the `emails-view` to reflect the selected mailbox.
 Currently, the function simply displays the name of the mailbox but does not yet fetch or display actual emails.

 #### API Integration: